Essence of Bhutan

 Day 03

 Going deeper into the valley, the 300-year-old Punakha Dzong appears.
-The fortress, built in the 17th century by Zhabdrung Ngawang Namgyal (who founded the Kingdom of Bhutan), once housed the government of the country and is now the winter home of Je Khenpo, the chief abbot of Bhutan, along with a retinue of 1,000 monks.
+The fortress, built in the 17th century by Zhabdrung Ngawang Namgyal (who founded the Kingdom of Bhutan), once house of the government of the country and is now the winter home of Je Khenpo, the chief abbot of Bhutan, along with a retinue of 1,000 monks.

 Lunch included in the hotel.

+Walk through the farms and farmland to Khamsum Yulley Namgyal Chorten, a sanctuary recently built by the Royal Family.
 Return walk to the hotel and dinner included in the hotel.

 Day 04

-Soon after an early breakfast at the hotel, we will leave the Punakha valley, retracing our steps through the pass of Dochu La, where we will have a second chance to see the Himalayas.
+We will leave the Punakha valley, retracing our steps through the pass of Dochu La, where we will have a second chance to see the Himalayas.

-Returning to the Chuzom (the confluence of the Wang Chhu and Paro Chhu rivers), we will glimpse the three nearby sanctuaries which were built to protect the evil spirits, each with a different style of architecture: Nepalese, Tibetan and Bhutanese.
+Returning to the Chuzom (the confluence of the Wang Chhu and Paro Chhu rivers), we will glimpse the three nearby sanctuaries, each with a different style of architecture: Nepalese, Tibetan and Bhutanese.
 We will stop at Tamchog Lhakhang, a temple built by Thangtong Gyalpo, a pioneer engineer who introduced the construction of suspension bridges in Bhutan and Tibet (several of which are still in use today).
-The final part of the route to the hotel COMO Uma Paro is through apple trees and rice fields back to our mountain house, where we can spend the rest of the day in this peaceful environment.

 Day 05